Skip to content

 The price you’ll pay for your policy will depend on several factors including:

-- How you use your bike – social use, commuting or for work.
+• How you use your bike – social use, commuting or for business purposes

-- Any bike modifications you’ve made – while some modifications will see the price go up, others might reduce it.
+• Any bike modifications you’ve made – some modifications will see the price go up.
+Others, such as extra security or tracking devices, might reduce it

-Your claims history – previous claims will likely push up the cost of your premium, as you’ll be considered a higher risk.
+• Your claims history – previous claims will likely push up the cost of your premium, as you’ll be considered a higher risk by insurance providers

-It’s always a good idea to compare bike insurance online to ensure you get the right cover at a price that suits you.
+It’s always a good idea to run a motorcycle insurance comparison online to ensure you get the right cover at a price that suits you.
 Find more on what affects the cost of your motorbike insurance.

 How can I get cheap motorbike insurance?